spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 -   Service Nodes are full nodes on the Loki network

--   Full nodes become Service Nodes when the owner [locks the required amount of Loki](StakingRequirement.md) for 30 days (2 days on testnet) and submits a registration transaction
+-   Full nodes become Service Nodes when the owner [locks the required amount of Loki](StakingRequirement.md) and submits a registration transaction.

--   Once accepted by the network, the Service Node is eligible to win block rewards
+-   Once accepted by the network, the Service Node is eligible to win block rewards.

 -   Multiple participants can be involved in one Service Node and can have the reward automatically distributed